Courses

 We want to help you land opportunities that have unusually important and positive effects on others, following from the principles of effective altruism; our content and staff will be both opinionated and open-minded about how you can best achieve that, and we hope you will be too.

 What do you mean by a high-impact career?
-What are some examples of successful pivots?

 We mean careers that make an unusually large, positive contribution; focusing on the world’s most pressing problems and the most promising interventions to tackle them, identified through reason and evidence.
-Some of your career options probably have 100x the impact of others, and we want to help you find those top, most impactful few.
+Effective work on these problems constitutes some of the top most useful contributions to help society and others that anyone could make.

 You can read examples of experienced professionals’ transitions into high-impact careers from the Effective Altruism Forum’s Career Conversations Week: